 We want to dive deep into all the burning questions you’ve ever had about whales, why they are such an important part of ocean ecosystems, and what problems they still face.

 One of the most fascinating things about whales is that we don’t actually know everything about them.
 This is because it’s hard to keep track of their movements in the vastness of the ocean, and even harder to get reliable data.
-This was the focus of our blue whale mission, where our Planet Wild members funded cutting edge drone technology to uncover key data that can help us protect whales better.
+This was the focus of our blue whale mission, where our community funded cutting edge drone technology to uncover key data that can help us protect whales better.

 Here are a few things we do know about whales: there are around 90 different species of whales, dolphins, and porpoises in the world, which are collectively known as cetaceans.
 There are two types of whales: toothed and baleen.
 Toothed whales, as you may have guessed, have teeth which they use to eat or fight.
 Toothed whales include orcas, dolphins, and sperm whales.
 Baleen whales, which are usually larger than their toothy counterpart, use a special bristly plate made from keratin (the same thing found in our hair and fingernails) to filter seawater for krill, plankton and small fish.
 Blue whales, right whales, and humpback whales are all baleen whales.